Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Create an organization
 --------------------

 Administrative operation requires the installation of the [parsec client](https://docs.parsec.cloud/en/latest/userguide/installation.html).
-This operation can be performed on an other machine than the
+This operation can be performed on an other machine than the metadataserver.

 To create an organization, the administrator need to provide:
  - The parsec metadata server location, through a parsec url `parsec://hostname:port`